Cricket: Sri Lanka V England Second Test - UrduPoint

 Cricket: Sri Lanka V England Second Test

-Scoreboard after Sri Lanka's second innings on day four of the second and final Test against England in Galle on Monday: Sri Lanka 1st innings 381 (A. Mathews 110; S. Broad 6-40)

-Galle (APP - UrduPoint / Pakistan Point News - 25th Jan, 2021 ) :Scoreboard after Sri Lanka's second innings on day four of the second and final Test against England in Galle on Monday: Sri Lanka 1st innings 381 (A.
+Galle, Sri Lanka, (APP - UrduPoint / Pakistan Point News - 25th Jan, 2021 ) :Final scoreboard of the second and final Test between Sri Lanka and England on day four in Galle on Monday: Sri Lanka 1st innings 381 (A.

 Mathews 110; S. Broad 6-40) England 1st innings (overnight 339/9, J. Leach 0) Z. Crawley c Thirimanne b Embuldeniya 5 D. Sibley lbw b Embuldeniya 0 J. Bairstow c O. Fernando b Embuldeniya 28 J. Root run out (O.